savonarola/minimal_http_server/README.md

 ## Usage

-* generate self-signed certificates in `certs/` if HTTPS is needed
+* replace self-signed certificates in `certs/` if HTTPS is needed;
-* update `server.exs` handles to match your needs, drop the things you don't need
+* update `server.exs` to match your needs, drop the things you don't need;
 * run the server
 ```bash
 elixir server.exs